lockedata/rcms/cms_evaluation_report.md

 In terms of implementation, we would require an Odoo instance per organisation (satRdays, UseR!, etc) for ease and then setup dummy events that can be used for templates, but Odoo system creation is very easy.

 The greatest area of weakness was the call for papers facilities, especially for events looking to use an academic conference workflow.
 It also became clear that some stakeholders were not happy with a single solution, preferring to use their own multi-system stacks.
-Given a lack of ideal fit in a key workflow and some resistance to a single solution, the decision arising from this evaluation is whether  **should Odoo be adopted and extended or should a generic soloution with integration for key third party solutions be investigated/developed.**
+Given a lack of ideal fit in a key workflow and some resistance to a single solution, the decision arising from this evaluation is whether  **Odoo should be adopted and extended OR a generic solution (in Hugo for instance) should be developed with integration for key third party solutions.**

 ## Evaluation results